 See some nice footage of WP in the gravel race promo for Bon Jon Pass Out.

-Back by very popular demand in July is the Up, Up, Up Circus for their third year.
+July 8: Back by very popular demand in July is the Up, Up, Up Circus for their third year.
 Founded in 2020, the troupe is a non-profit touring circus ensemble bringing their performances to all over the Hood Canal region.
 Their stage is a flatbed truck with a hand-cranked crane for aerial acts and a 100 year old baby grand piano for live music.
 As in years past, the circus will be followed by an outdoor movie on Linger Longer stage – free to the public.
-Families gather at the Park’s Linger Longer meadow for this event to be entertained for the entire afternoon and evening in a beautiful setting.
+Families gather at the Park’s Linger Longer meadow for this event to be entertained from 5 – 10 p.m. in a beautiful setting.

 August 11 will also see the return of the Annual Tasting Gala which, in partnership with local wineries, breweries, and distilleries, is held in the afternoon where visitors enjoy libations and live music under majestic shade trees alongside the historic pond.